Yuin: Country

 Contemporary sources report that the Brinja-Yuin people's traditional lands extended along the "Lagoon Coast", south of the Moruya River to South Kianga, or further south to the Wagonga Inlet at Narooma.
 The Bugelli-manji people lived around Moruya.

 During the push in the late 1970s and early 1980s to protect Mumbulla Mountain, Wallaga Lake people led by Guboo Ted Thomas described the Yuin tribe as "shar[ing] the one walkabout from Mallacoota in the south to the Shoalhaven River in the north".

 In 2016, 12 applicants representing South Coast Aboriginals lodged a native title claim in the Federal Court for Yuin country in New South Wales.
 The claim is made by 52 family groups and was approved by more than 500 Aboriginal people.
 The claim extends into the ocean and includes traditional fishing rights.
 In 2018, the registration was accepted.

 History

 The population before 1788 has been estimated at about 11,000 between Cape Howe and Batemans Bay.
 The population was reduced to only 600 by the mid nineteenth century due to smallpox epidemics in 1789 and 1830, as well as tribal battles and the spread of venereal disease from whalers.

 The Eurobodalla Shire Council signed a Local Agreement with the Northern Yuin people in 1998.
-In 2001, a Memorandum of Understanding was signed between the Bega, Eden and Merrimans Local Aboriginal Land Councils, the Native Title Holders and the Bega Valley Shire Council.
+In 2001, a Memorandum of Understanding was signed between the Bega, Eden and Merrimans Local Aboriginal Land Councils, the native title holders and the Bega Valley Shire Council.

-The Yuin at Twofold Bay near Eden had mutual cooperation with the killer whales of Eden.
+The Yuin at Twofold Bay near Eden had mutual co-operation with the killer whales of Eden.

-Strict laws, regulations, and lore

-The Yuin were closely tied together they had a number of ceremonies including Bunneye Ceremony, keeparra ceremony, ngarra washing ceremony and many more.

-The Bunneye ceremony was a fairly important occasion an important elder would be allocate the responsibility to manage and control a Bunneye ceremony. if you're going to use the analogy to day this important elder had judicial oversight to make and control laws.
-This elder maybe a king or a serious warrior and having judicial oversight meant that he had to make sure this important lore ceremony was carried out to the letter of the law.
-Different musical instruments we used for different occasions.
-The Bar-ro-wa ... a large bullroarer was used in the keeparra ceremony.
-The ngarra was a cleansing and washing ceremony.